-Equisolve receives ISO 27001 certification.
-You can view the ISO 27001 certificate here.
+Equisolve receives ISO 27001 & 27018 certifications.
+You can download the certificate by visiting our Trust page.

 What does the CCPA have to do with my IR website?